Joss Sheldon: The Little Voice

 The Little Voice (2016) is a work of psychological realism inspired by Sheldon's own life.

 Steve Topple of The Canary called it "Top notch" and "Radical": "The Little Voice is radical, to say the least.
 But Sheldon's style is warm, almost whimsical at times, and this means that even the most politically uninitiated reader will understand what he's trying to say".

 Money Power Love

 Money Power Love (2017) is a work of historical fiction which follows the lives of three men who are united by nature but divided by their different upbringings.

 Individutopia

 Individutopia is a work of political dystopian fiction set in a time when corporations rule the roost.
 A small oligarch class own absolutely everything, inequality is extreme, and people have to pay to walk down the street or breathe the air.
 The Dallas Sun called it a "Modern classic", The Bay Net called it a "Must read", and The Canary called it "Gloriously colourful".

+The Zionists Who Hate Jews

+The Zionists Who Hate Jews is a historical work that critically examines the foundational premise of Zionism as a movement inherently dedicated to the protection of Jewish people.
+Drawing on extensive documentary evidence, the book argues that, contrary to its stated purpose, Zionism has historically harmed Jewish communities and continues to do so.
+In eleven chapters spanning over 300 pages, Sheldon cites prominent historians such as Tom Segev and Avi Shlaim to support his central thesis, which posits that the movement's architects, including Theodor Herzl, frequently employed derogatory and antisemitic rhetoric to describe the very diaspora Jews they claimed to represent.
+According to a detailed review by Middle East Monitor, this contemptuous attitude is presented as a deliberate strategic foundation, intended to justify the urgent necessity of a Jewish state by first portraying Jewish life in exile as inherently degraded.

+The book proceeds to explore the troubling historical alliances between early Zionists and European antisemites, whom they viewed as potential partners in facilitating Jewish emigration to Palestine.
+It also examines the movement's conduct during the Holocaust, particularly the controversial decisions by Zionist officials, such as Rudolf Kastner, to prioritize the establishment of a Jewish state over the immediate rescue of European Jews.
+The narrative further extends to the post-1948 period, detailing discriminatory policies faced by Mizrahi and Sephardi Jews within Israel, whom the book argues were marginalized and stripped of their Arab identity.
+Ultimately, the work contends that Zionism's actions have exacerbated antisemitism globally and fostered conflict in the Middle East, concluding that an ideology so deeply entangled with practices of racism, apartheid, and military occupation can no longer credibly claim to act in the name of Jewish safety.